DaveParillo/cisc192-reader/src/chapter4/review-2.rst

       .. tb-parsons::
          :name: mucp_5_8

-         Let's write the code for the Compare function.
-Compare takes two integers a, b.
-Compare returns 1 if a is greater than b, -1 if a is less than b and 0 if they are equal.
+         Let's write the code for the compare function. compare takes two integers a, b. compare returns 1 if a is greater than b, -1 if a is less than b and 0 if they are equal.
          Put the necessary blocks of code in the correct order.

          .. code-block:: cpp

             {{group}}
-            int Compare (int a, int b) {
+            int compare (int a, int b) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            bool Compare (int a, int b) {
+            bool compare (int a, int b) {
             {{endgroup}}
             {{group}}
                if (a > b) {